harikrishna19/Premier-League-Summary-Analysis-2023-24/README.md

 Each event in a match is represented as dot in the graph and when hover over a point the event details are displayed

+-   "⬆️⬇️"-Substitution

+-   "🟥"-Red Card

+-   "🟨"-Yellow Card

+-   ⚽-Goal

 ![](images/newplot%20(1).png)

 This following match shows event level analysis for particular match-Chelsea vs Manchester City in the above example

+**Each team is assigned different hex codes according to their kit colour**

 **2.Match Report**

 ![](images/Capture-123.PNG)

-Match report table displays the Stats like(Goals Scored,Team Name,Xg,Cards etc.)
+Match report table displays the Stats like(Goals Scored,Team Name,Xg,Cards,Goal Scorers etc.)

 **3**.**Season Level analysis**